paulhager/MIMIC-Clinical-Decision-Making-Framework/README.md

 ## Environment

-To setup the environment, create a new virtual environment of your choosing and then run
+To setup the environment, create a new virtual environment of your choosing with python=3.10, export your CUDA_HOME path to whatever version CUDA you have (does not have to be 11.7.1 like in the example) and then install the libraries from requirements.txt:

 ```
+export CUDA_HOME=.../cuda/cuda_11.7.1
 pip install --no-deps -r requirements.txt
 ```